radhasaraf/radhasaraf/README.md

 - ⚡ Fun fact: ...
 -->

-- :blue_book: I am a masters student in the Robotics Engineering program at Worcester Polytechnic Institute (WPI).
+- :blue_book: I am a master's student in Robotics Engineering at Worcester Polytechnic Institute (WPI).

 - :woman_technologist: Previously, I worked at Skylark Drones, where I was developing pipelines for solving computer vision problems associated with drone surveys.
 I was also the primary backend developer for Drone Mission Ops, the proprietary software for managing commercial drone operations.

 - 📷 I am interested in the areas of motion planning & visual perception.

+- 📫 You can reach me at: rrsaraf@wpi.edu

 [![My github stats](https://github-readme-stats.vercel.app/api?username=radhasaraf&show_icons=true&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)